or4/react-advanced/src/set-state/collapse-in-class.md

 # How can be collapsed `setState` method in class components

-I wrote helper that show how `setState` can be collapsed
+I wrote [helper](https://github.com/or4/react-advanced/blob/master/src/set-state/collapse-in-class.tsx) that show how `setState` can be collapsed

 In my tests this code was run once in methods `componentWillMount`, `componentDidMount`, `componentWillReceiveProps`, `shouldComponentUpdate`, `componentWillUpdate`, `componentDidUpdate`, `render`

-Code has different cases that you can call `setState`

-You can see full code [this](https://)
+You can see full code [this](https://github.com/or4/react-advanced/blob/master/src/set-state/collapse-in-class.tsx)

 Each of array is a value that received in __`render`__ function from special methods that I wrote above Each of array is a invoke `render` function that received in __`render`__ function from special methods that I wrote above